Podcast: Play in new window | Download

 Why this Works to Treat Irritable Bowel Syndrome with Food

 Most bowel problems start with antibiotics, grain and dairy-based diets and sugar.
 Candida, Leaky Gut and inflammation will be reduced by eating clean unprocessed food you can actually digest.
 No undigested foods the gut wants to expel – hence the diarrhea and gas.
 Once you’re feeling better you can try different types of Probiotics and Fermented Foods.
-Not at first.
+Not at first but don’t wait too long to add them.
+They are a “food” to experiment with on their own!

 If you have Cancer, serious infections, Anorexia, OCD or other diagnosed or undiagnosed medical issues such as Fibroids or Endometriosis causing pain.
-If you are severely constipated, this diet may help you but do what you need to do to keep the gut moving daily.
+If you are severely constipated, this diet may help you or may make it worse so do what you need to do to keep the gut moving daily until the gut starts working again.
 Exercise and water help too!

 DO Use this Diet If….